 - Troy Percival's seven-year tenure with Anaheim, which is the longest on the current roster, will increase as the All-Star reliever signs a two-year contract extension with the club.
 Percival, who is Angels' all-time leader with 210 career saves, converted 39 of 42 save opportunities last season.

 - The Houston Astros file a motion in the United States Bankruptcy Court for the Southern District of New York, asking the court to determine whether the 30-year naming agreement with Enron signed in 1999 should continue.
-The team does not want to call its stadium Enron Field any longer due to the financial burden placed on many Houston-area residents caused by the bankrupt energy company's disputable business practices.
+The team does not want to call its stadium Enron Field any longer due to the financial burden placed on many Houston-area residents caused by the bankrupt energy company's disreputable business practices.

 - 2008:

-- The Tigres del Licey remain unbeaten in the 2008 Caribbean Series, topping the Tigres de Aragua in a 2 - 1 pitching duel.
+- The Tigres del Licey remain unbeaten in the Caribbean Series, topping the Tigres de Aragua in a 2 - 1 pitching duel.
 Rosman Garcia and Francisco Rosario, the starting pitchers, do not allow a run.
-Licey breaks the tie in the 7th when Jose Offerman comes home on what almost is an inning-ending double play.
+Licey breaks the tie in the 7th when Jose Offerman comes home on what is almost an inning-ending double play.
 In the 8th, Aragua ties it on a homer by Alex Delgado, but a Nelson Cruz homer in the bottom of the inning gives Licey and Jesus Colome the victory.
 Carlos Marmol pitches a 1-2-3 9th inning for his second save of the Series.

-- The Aguilas Cibaeñas stay a game back of Licey by beating the Yaquis de Obregón, 4 - 1, despite 3 errors.
+- The Aguilas Cibaeñas stay a game back of Licey by beating the Yaquis de Obregón, 4 - 1, despite three errors.
 Mendy Lopez goes 3 for 5, Joselo Diaz allows no earned runs and Tony Pena Jr. drives in two in addition to throwing out a runner at home as part of a relay.
 Dan Serafini takes the defeat.

 - 2010: